 welcoming this time.
 The place had the vibe of the last helicopter leaving

 Vietnam.
-Hispanic women rooted through racks of unwanted children’s clothes.
+People rooted through racks of unwanted children’s clothes.

 Hangars were thrown on the floor.
 Every wall was bare, with one cash register